AnaWhatever16/cartographer_without_ros/README.md

 # Intro

 Hi everyone!
 We personally prefer not to use ROS in our systems, because what is life without a little risk and throwing your compute out the window because the documentation for what you need is non-existent.
-This implementation is written for C++ and CMake and we used YAML instead of Lua files for configuration purposes because we were unable to identify how to use the Lua files properly.
+This implementation is written for C++ and CMake.

 This is a minimum case use of cartographer 2D SLAM (for now), as the documentation is not very clear.
 We created this repo to be a starting point (also for us).